Combinatorial analysis of the period mapping: topology of 2D fibers: Introduction

 The brief content of this paper is as follows.
 In Sect.
-2 we introduce the moduli spaces of real hyperelliptic curves, a model of their universal covering -- the labyrinth space -- and define the periods mapping from the labyrinth to the euclidean space.
+2 we introduce the moduli spaces of real hyperelliptic curves, a model of their universal covering -- the labyrinth space -- and define the period mapping from the labyrinth to the euclidean space.
 The main object of our research is the global topology of the fibers of the latter map.
 In Sect.
 3 we manufacture the main tool of our investigation, the description of curves in terms of weighted flat graphs composed of the segments of two orthogonal foliations intrinsically associated to the curve.
 In Sect.
 4 we study the decomposition of the moduli spaces into polyhedra spanned by the weights of the admissible graphs.
 Sect.
-5 presents the periods mapping as linear one in terms of local coordinates of each polyhedron.
+5 presents the period mapping as linear one in terms of local coordinates of each polyhedron.
 In Sect.
-6 we construct a PL model for fibers of the periods map attaching sections of the polyhedra by linear spaces one to the other.
+6 we construct a PL model for fibers of the periods map attaching one to the other polyhedra being the sections of the polyhedra from Sect.
+4 by linear spaces.
 In particular, we conclude that the topology of 2D fibers is trivial.

 {\bf Acknowledgements}.
 The paper was started when the author hold a visiting position at the University Bordeaux-I (LABRI) which provided excellent conditions for work and interdisciplinary communication.
 My special thanks are to Sasha Zvonkine who instigated my interest in this topic after it nearly extinguished and who gently pushed me toward writing this manuscript.